-- ✓ Disengage the vacuum pump shipping locks, page 25. - ✓ Clean the chamber and shelving, page 26. - ✓ Install the shelving in the oven chamber, page 27. - ✓ Connect the oven to its pressurized air supply source along with any optional backfill gas supply, page 28. - ✓ Connect the oven vacuum pump exhaust to a ventilation system to remove outgassed byproducts from the workspace area, page 29. - ✓ Verify the chamber is empty and clean, page 30. - ✓ Hardwire the oven to its power supply, page 30.
+- ✓ Disengage the roughing pump locks, page 25. - ✓ Clean the chamber and shelving, page 26. - ✓ Install the shelving in the oven chamber, page 27. - Connect the oven to its pressurized air supply source along with any optional backfill gas supply, page 28. - Connect the oven vacuum pump exhaust to a ventilation system to remove outgassed byproducts from the workspace area, page 30. - ✓ Verify the chamber is empty and clean, page 31. - ✓ Hardwire the oven to its power supply, page 30.